Talen Horton-Tucker: Fenerbahçe (2025–present)

-On September 20, 2025, Horton-Tucker signed with Fenerbahçe Beko of the Basketbol Süper Ligi (BSL).
+On September 20, 2025, Horton-Tucker signed with Fenerbahçe of the Basketbol Süper Ligi (BSL).
 On September 27, he recorded 24 points (9-16 FG), seven assists, four rebounds, and one steal in 24 minutes against Tofaş in his Basketbol Süper Ligi debut.

 On October 1, Horton-Tucker recorded 20 points (6-10 FG), two assists, two rebounds, one steal, and one block in 20 minutes against Paris Basketball in his first EuroLeague match.
 On October 10, he recorded 19 points (5-11 FG), two assists, two rebounds, two steals, and one block in 29 minutes against Crvena zvezda.
 On October 30, he recorded 10 points (6-10 FG), one assist, six rebounds, one steal, and two blocks in 22 minutes against Fenerbahçe's EuroLeague archrival Real Madrid.

+On December 12, in a rematch of the EuroLeague final in Abu Dhabi, Horton-Tucker was masterful for the team, scored season high 24 points (9-13 FG), with four assists in 20 minutes, of Round 15 of the EuroLeague, defeating Monaco Basket on the road with a score of 92-86.

+On February 25, 2026, Horton-Tucker led the team to victory with season high 29 points (10-12 FG), and three assists, four rebounds, two steals and two blocks with 33 pir in 29 minutes, of Round 29 of the EuroLeague, defeating Partizan with a score of 81-78, they remains at the top of the EuroLeague with a 21-7 record.

 Style of play

-Horton-Tucker has an enticing combination of outlier length, burgeoning skill, and impressive feel.
-He is 6’4 and has an incredible 7’1 wingspan, one of the largest height-to-wingspan differential in NBA history.
+Horton-Tucker has been described as having "a combination of outlier length and burgeoning skill."
+He has a height of 6’4 and a wingspan of 7’1, one of the largest height-to-wingspan differentials in NBA history.